nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 230v-Wiring between modules and the outside-parts (rear 230V inlet-panel, front machine-control-panel, motor-connections) have to be connected safely through PVC-isolated 1mm² wires (about AWG 17) and in-between through isolated threaded-connectors or clamping-connectors with 16A/230V.
-I used lever clamps (WAGO Hebelklemme 221-2411) for most of the "flying"-connections.
+I used lever clamps ("WAGO Hebelklemme 221-2411") for most of the "flying"-connections.
 For all 5Volt (=low-voltage) connections I used smaller wires (about 0.25-0.75mm² = AWG-23 upto AWG-20) with JST-Connectors (2-, 3- and 4-wired),
 as connectors for the wiring-board.
 Of course also it's possible to use above mentionned WAGO-connectors for smaller wires.
 **Att: Reliability of connections** is VERY IMPORTANT, so dont choose cheap (=mostly bad) connectors, due to 99% of all electical problems are resulting from loose contacts/connections!

 ## The Wiring Board:
-The only DIY-part in this chain that still needs to be soldered together + programmed is the “wiring board”.
-It serves to wire/connect the Low-Voltage
+The two DIY-parts in this chain that still needs to be soldered together + programmed are the “wiring board” and the DIY-Speedometer.
-PWM-Signal to the main phase control module "Kemo-M240" and to other low-voltage connections as the Panel-Signal-"On"-LED, the NTC-Sensor and the 10k&Omega;-Poti.
+The Wiring-board serves to wire/connect the Low-Voltage PWM-Signal to the main phase control module "Kemo-M240" and to other low-voltage connections as the Panel-Signal-"On"-LED, the NTC-Sensor and the 10k&Omega;-Poti.
 This wiring board also contains the Arduino Nano µController as the heart of the circuit, some passive components (resistors + capacitors) and above mentionned
 (JST-)Connectors plus a 4-wire JST-Connector for the Speedometer (rpm display) and the 230VAC Discharge Circuit (Power-Resistor), this to avoid uncontrolled, jerk startings of the motor while switching it into reverse-direction.